gla-rad/eNav-Eureka/README.md

 Examples of the required properties files can be seen below.

-For bootstrapping, we need to disable the cloud config server, and clear our the environment variable inputs:
+For bootstrapping, we need to disable the cloud config server, and clear out the environment variable inputs:

     server.port=8761